-Applications are considered by the IHRP and assessed based on merit.
-Specifically, the IHRP considers the following aspects of the proposed fellowship: the host organisation, the proposal, the student's strengths and interests, and the student's professionalism in all dealings related to the application process.
-The IHRP supports fellowships that allow students to gain valuable experiences working in the field of international human rights, and to contribute to important work of organisations working in this field.
+In assessing proposed student-initiated fellowships, the IHRP considers the following aspects in particular: the host organization, the proposal, the student's strengths and interests, and the student's professionalism in all dealings related to the application process.
+The IHRP supports fellowships that allow students to gain valuable experiences working in the field of international human rights law, and that contribute to the important work of organizations working in this field.